tvaneerd/cpp17_in_TTs/intro.md

 There are actually *over 100 changes in C++17*, only some of them are listed here.

-Caveat1: *C++17 is completed, but not signed off yet.
-One or more of these features may be changed or removed.*
+Caveat1: *C++17 is completed, but not signed off yet.* One or more of these features may be changed or removed, although _highly_ unlikely.
-Caveat2: *I make mistakes.*  And it is hard to keep track of the specifics of every new feature.
+Caveat2: *I make mistakes.*  This is more likely :-)

 Created with the support from my employer, [Christie Digital Systems](https://www.christiedigital.com/en-us/business/solutions/projection-mapping).